 Bourton Parish Council decided on 14th Dec.
-2015 to establish a working group to provide additional information relating to the plans of the developers of the two short-listed sites for the New Village Hall.decision-making on which and associated housing development.
+2015 to establish a working group to undertake fact-finding on the plans of the landowners and developers of the short-listed sites for the New Village Hall.

-This decision was made in lieu of a decision to select one or the other based on the technical appraisal carried out by the Neighbourhood Planning Group or to proceed with the inclusion of both potential sites in the Neighbourhood Plan.

 Objective

-The Working Group’s objective is to understand as far as possible at this early stage the cross-impact the site/developers may have selection on the prospects for the new Village Hall and Amenity Land (NVH) such that the Business Plan for the NVH may take these into consideration.
+The Working Group’s objective is to understand as far as possible at this early stage the cross-impact the plans of landowners or their agents/developers may have on the prospects for the new Village Hall and Amenity Land (NVH) such that the Business Plan for the NVH may take these into consideration.

 Composition

-The Working Group will comprise an independent Chair and a named representative of the Parish Council, Neighbourhood Planning Group and Village Hall Management Committee.
+The Working Group will comprise an independent Chair and a named representative of the Parish Council and Village Hall Management Committee.
 The Working Group will be able to co-opt other experts and advisers provided that such co-option is unanimously supported by the members and is agreed by the Chairman of the Parish Council.

-The group will comprise of the following
+The group will comprise the following people:

 Chairman - Mike Chapman